chamilo/chamilo-lms/plugin/ims_lti/README.md

 # Installation

-1. Install the plugin from Plugin page
+1. Install the plugin from the Plugins page
-2. Enable the plugin from Plugin Settings page
+2. Enable the plugin from the IMS/LTI Plugin Settings page
-3. Assign to the Administrator region
+3. Assign to the Administrator region (in the regions management page)

 # Upgrading

 Run this changes on database:

-**To v1.1**
+## To v1.1
 ```sql
 ALTER TABLE plugin_ims_lti_tool
     ADD active_deep_linking TINYINT(1) DEFAULT '0' NOT NULL,